Industry sensitivity to external forces, and the industry-level information advantage of analysts over managers when forecasting earnings

 42 Pages Posted: 22 Sep 2015 Last revised: 30 Nov 2020

 Date Written: November 15, 2020

-This paper examines whether analysts have an industry-level information advantage over managers when forecasting a firm’s earnings.
-We argue that such an advantage is more likely to exist for firms that operate in industries that are characterized by more uncertain operating environments due to industry-level shocks.
-We find that for firms in such industries, analysts provide more accurate forecasts than managers.
-We further find that managers of firms in such industries provide fewer and less precise (e.g., range versus point estimates) forecasts, and that these results are more pronounced when analyst following and institutional ownership are higher.
-These findings suggest that analysts have an informational advantage over managers with respect to industry-level information for industries with certain characteristics.
+This paper examines whether analysts have an industry-level information advantage over managers when forecasting earnings.
+We argue that such an advantage is more likely to exist in industries where firm performance is more sensitive to industry-level external economic forces.
+We find that for such firms, the relative earnings forecast accuracy of analysts compared to managers is larger.
+We further find that managers of such firms provide fewer and less precise (e.g., range rather than point estimate) forecasts, and that this association is more pronounced in firms with higher analyst following.
+Collectively, these findings suggest that analysts have industry-level information advantage over managers when forecasting earnings for industries with certain characteristics.